Ice Lakes Basin Management Issues and Solutions

 - If cooking, pack a camp stove and fuel rather than planning to build a fire.

 - If you’re planning to camp in the area, know that the Mineral Creek Campground is first come first serve.
-There is also an assortment of designated spots along South Mineral Road where camping is At busy times, all spots get filled, sohave other plans if you can’t find a camping spot.
+There is also an assortment of designated spots along South Mineral Road, FR 585.
+This area is wildly popular, so have a backup plans for camping.
 If you end up camping at one of the single site pull offs on FR 585, you will not have toilet facilities, so be sure to have a plan for how you will dispose of your human waste, i.e. a human waste bag, a makeshift commode, a poop tube or hiking 200′ (70 large adult steps) from Mineral Creak or any other water source to dig a 6-8” cathole.

 - Get a Colorado Outdoor Recreation Search and Rescue Card.

-- Learn to yield to each other.
-Look for a good rocky surface just off the trail to step off.
+- When yielding to others, look for a good rocky surface just off the trail to step off.

 - Avoid creating a secondary trail when there is mud.
 Don’t skirt puddles or mud.